Thumper (video game): Development

 Thumper was developed by the two-man team of Drool, consisting of Marc Flury, the programmer of the game, and Brian Gibson, the bassist for Lightning Bolt, who composed the music and created the artwork for the game.
 The design of the game was a collaboration between Flury and Gibson.

 The game runs on a proprietary engine of Flury's design and has been ported to many different platforms and includes VR support.
 The game was praised for its rejection of the object-oriented programming paradigm in favor of a procedural programming approach.
 Much of the game's code was organized via a small handful of large files, some of which reached 6000 lines of C++ code.

 The game was released for the Nintendo Switch on May 18, 2017.

 A version for the Xbox One released on August 18, 2017.

 The game was released on iOS devices as Thumper: Pocket Edition on January 24, 2018.

+The game had a physical release for the PlayStation 4 and the Nintendo Switch on July 20, 2018.

 The game was one of the launch titles for Stadia on November 19, 2019.